brpapa/recursion-tree-visualizer/README.md

 > yarn build
 ```

-# Thanks
+# Acknowledgements

-- **Tree layout algorithm**: to positionate each node of the tree on 2D plane in an aesthetically pleasing way, I implemented the Reingold-Tilford's algorithm.
+To positionate each node of the tree on 2D plane in an aesthetically pleasing way, I implemented the Reingold-Tilford's algorithm.
 Thanks to [this](https://llimllib.github.io/pymag-trees/#foot5) helpful webpage and [this](http://dirk.jivas.de/papers/buchheim02improving.pdf) amazing paper.